flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Note, that some code hosting platforms like GitLab may have case-sensitive namespaces.

+Please note that, the username or the repository name portion for code-hosting IDs cannot contain `.` since it serves as a delimiter for splitting the components from the ID itself.

 - Applications using code hosting IDs must have the repository URL reachable.
 In some cases, if the calculated code hosting URL doesn't match exactly, an exception can be granted after manually